Home | Genealogy | Sid's Blog | Bible Study | Will Power | Simple Bible | Bookmark and Share

 "Since so many have gone before me, participating in the life-changing experience of recovery in the Lord, it behooves me to learn how to lay my issues at the foot of the cross, and look to Jesus for my deliverance.

 When I think of Jesus, I see a man who endured much harder trials and temptations than I ever have.
 He endured all this hardship for the joy of knowing that as a result of His sacrifice, I would have the opportunity for an eternal life of peace and happiness with Him.
-When tempted to think that I have it bad, I remind myself that I have never resisted temptation to the degree of sweating great drops of blood, as Jesus did.
+When tempted to think that I have it bad, I remind myself that I have never resisted temptation to the degree of sweating great drops of blood, as did Jesus.

 Neither should I despise the discipline of God, because He does it out of His infinitely pure love for me.
 As I am teachable in this discipline, God deals with me as His child.
 But if I refuse His discipline, I become more like a bastard than a child of God.